During Schoolies

 • Get the contact details for the friends your teen is staying with, and their parents.
 It’s also a good idea to make sure that your teen’s friends have your contact details and that they know they can contact you in the event of an emergency.

-• Follow our Safer Schoolies for Parents Facebook page for updates and the latest information during Schoolies on the Gold Coast.
+• Follow the Safer Schoolies for Parents Facebook page for updates and the latest information during Schoolies on the Gold Coast.